MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ### Example

 The following code example demonstrates the `GetGroupInfoByIndex` method.
-In an earlier section of this code example we created a list-view control that displays two columns titled "ClientID" and "Grade" in a report view.
+In an earlier section of this code example, we created a list-view control that displays two columns titled "ClientID" and "Grade" in a report view.
 The following code example retrieves information about the group whose index is 0, if such a group exists.
 ```cpp
     // GetGroupInfoByIndex
     const int GROUP_HEADER_BUFFER_SIZE = 40;